cloudquery/cloudquery/website/pages/docs/plugins/sources/vercel/configuration.md

 ## Vercel Spec

-This is the (nested) spec used by the Vercel source plugin.
+This is the (nested) spec used by the Vercel source plugin:

 - `access_token` (string, required):
   An access token for your Vercel account.
 Get yours from [Vercel's Account Tokens Page](https://vercel.com/account/tokens).